 The World We Made is told by Keli and Luke, two students living in 2050.
 It shows a glimpse of how our lives could be in the future, if we pull together and change now ... before it’s too late.
 We take a look at 2050 through these students’ eyes and imagine the dramatic events that have got us there.

 This is a story of ordinary and extraordinary people from around the world who together achieve profound change: a Danish scientist, a global pop star, a Canadian truck driver, an African human rights activist, and a community gardener from Yorkshire.

 The journey follows personal and collective challenges, the struggles and losses as well as the enormous achievements, painting a compelling picture of the defining moments, breakthroughs and lifestyle revolutions that have made the world ‘work’ in 2050.
 Based on extensive factual research from Jonathon Porritt’s seminal book of the same name, The World We Made offers a vibrant and dynamic vision of a world that is still available to us – if we act fast on the radical changes that are needed so urgently today.

-This premiere will include a post show discussion with an environmental expert or community activist.
+All performances will include a post show discussion with an environmental expert or community activist.